gene-git/dual-root/README.rst

     dual-root-tool -sd

+This will sync once, then start the inotify based daemon to sync any changes thereafter.
-This will monitor the currently booted <esp> mount, and whenever it gets a change event notification from inotify, it will sync the alternate one(s).
+The sync daemon monitors the currently booted <esp> mount, and whenever it gets a change event notification from inotify, it will sync to the alternate.
-You can run it in test mode *-t* - in this case it will print what it would do but doesn't copy - similar to the testing behavior when running *-s -t*.
+You can run it in test mode *-t* - in this case it will print what it would do but doesn't do any copy - similar to the testing behavior when running *-s -t*.

 In non-test mode you can touch a file and watch it appear in the alternate.
 The service unit file runs in quiet mode (*-q -sd*).